Our knowledge of orthopaedics. Your best health.

 Avulsion

-An avulsion happens when the nerve is torn from the spinal cord.
-Nerve ruptures and avulsions are the most serious types of nerve injury.
-It may be possible to repair a rupture by "splicing" a donor nerve graft from another nerve of the child.
-It is not possible to repair an avulsion from the spinal cord.
-In some cases, it may be possible to restore some function in the arm by using a nerve from another muscle as a donor.
+Unlike a nerve rupture, it is not possible to repair an avulsion from the spinal cord.
+In some cases, it may be possible to restore some function in the arm by using a nerve from another muscle as a donor and replacing the detached nerve.

 Cause

-Brachial plexus stretch injuries in newborns usually occur during a difficult delivery, such as with a large baby, a breech presentation, or a prolonged labor.
-They may also happen when a birth becomes complicated and the person assisting the delivery must deliver the baby quickly and exert some force to pull the baby from the birth canal.
+• When a birth becomes complicated and the person assisting the delivery must deliver the baby quickly and exert some force to pull the baby from the birth canal.
 If one side of the baby's neck is stretched, the nerves may also be stretched, and injury may result.

 Symptoms